-As I noted in my 2015 Review, I believe that large formats are a key development in current cinema, and I hope to write several posts on the subject in the coming months.
+As I noted in my 2015 Review, I believe that large formats are a key development in current cinema, and I will write about this subject in the future.

 This post is about Ultra Panavision 70.

 The Hateful Eight